Tennessee Civil War National Heritage Area Staff

 As a professor in MTSU's history department, he teaches courses in architectural history, historic preservation, and state and local history.
 Dr. West has directed to completion over seventy M.A. theses of MTSU graduate students in history, historic preservation, and public history.
 Dr. West serves on the board of advisors for the National Trust for Historic Preservation.
 He has worked with museum/preservation projects in many other states and has been recently working on historic preservation issues in California, Mississippi, and Montana, He has written numerous articles and book reviews in southern and western history.
 Recent articles include a chapter on rural African American churches in, African American Place-Making and the Struggle to Claim Space in the United States (University Press of Colorado, 2007).
 He regularly speaks to history, museum, preservation, and civic groups and conferences in Tennessee and across the nation.
 A native of Murfreesboro, Tennessee, Dr. West holds a B.A. from MTSU, a master's degree in history from the University of Tennessee, and a doctorate in history from the College of William & Mary.

-Antoinette G. van Zelm (email@example.com) is the historian for the Heritage Area, administered by the Center for Historic Preservation at Middle Tennessee State University.
+Antoinette G. van Zelm (firstname.lastname@example.org) is the Assistant Director for the Center for Historic Preservation and historian for the Heritage Area.
 She provides research, writing, and editing assistance to partnering organizations.
 Major projects she has worked on include a traveling exhibit on emancipation and Reconstruction in Tennessee, a book of Freedmen’s Bureau labor contracts, and exhibit panels for the General Longstreet Headquarters Museum.
 She also works on Civil War-related materials for the Teaching with Primary Sources Across Tennessee program.

 Dr. van Zelm received her Ph.D. in American History from the College of William & Mary, completing her dissertation on the transition from slavery to freedom among women in Virginia during and after the Civil War.
 She is active in the Southern Association for Women Historians (SAWH) and serves as book review editor for H-SAWH.
 She has written about the transition from slavery to freedom in both Tennessee and Virginia in several publications and is now researching Tennessee women's involvement in the Woman's Relief Corps, the women's auxiliary of the Grand Army of the Republic.